course-details-portlet

 Further on evaluation

 In case of fail or improvement of grade a final exam is held during the exam period each semester.
-The written exam can be changed to an oral exam in the semester when the course is not taught.
+The written exam will be changed to an oral exam in the semester when the course is not taught.

 Course materials